Andreea-c30/PAD_Labs/README.md

 - Cache service
      - Redis for consistent hashing and caching
      - High availability - Redis cluster setup with replica nodes for fault tolerance
+- Saga Coordinator:
+    - To manage multi-service transactions for instance reservation and adoption process

+    - To ensure eventual consistency across services
 - Monitoring Stack
     - ELK Stack to aggregate logs from all services